 Aug.
 11: Everything from Swamp Rat XXX to the Ormsby Castrol streamliner and McEwen's '57 Chevy (results added after publication)

 Aug.
-7: The debut of Don Garlits' rear-engined car in Florida, as witnesses by column reader Wade Nunnelly
+7: The debut of Don Garlits' rear-engined car in Florida, as witnessed by column reader Wade Nunnelly

 Aug.
 4: "The Snake" takes on the Blue Max, "Jungle Jim," and the Barry Setzer Vega (results added after publication)

 July 31: Don Moody and the road to his amazing 5.91 at the '72 Supernationals; Lions Last Drag Race